reggynoble/jokesapi/README.md

 # To run this application, first clone the repositry
 # CD jokesapi
-# then install the dependencies with npm insatll
+# then install the dependencies with npm install
 # ng serve --open